More than 40% of people abandon a website that takes more than 3 seconds to load.

 A 1-second delay in page response can result in a 7% reduction in conversions.

-Behavior of dissatisfied online shoppers
+The behavior of dissatisfied online shoppers

 - 44% are more likely to develop a negative perception of the company